Appliances

 7. Protect Appliances From Power Surges and Environmental Damage

-Power surges can damage sensitive appliance components:
+Power surges and poor placement can shorten appliance life:

 8. Replace Aging Appliances When Necessary